Price Position and Structural State

 Correlation, Beta, and Index Relationship

 SPY shows a moderate relationship with the broader crypto market (Sigloid Index).
 Correlation indicates partial co-movement with the index, while R² suggests that index behavior explains only part of its movement.
 This means broader market direction has some influence, but asset-specific factors remain important.
-Over the 30-day window, the relationship is strengthening.
+Over the 30-day window, the relationship is weakening.
+Over the 60-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |